tuaregsand/sink69/README.md

 main().then(() => console.log("Script finished.")).catch(err => console.error(err));
 ```
 *(Note: The above programmatic example is illustrative.
-You'll need to set up PDAs, token accounts, and ensure markets exist.
-Refer to `/tests` for detailed examples.)*
+You'll need to set up PDAs, token accounts, and ensure

 ### 3. 🏢 Enterprise Integration
 Integrate the Solana Options DEX protocol into existing DeFi platforms to offer options trading alongside other services.
 The TypeScript client can be used as a basis for such integrations.